 - Stable restoration: Dental implants are the closest thing to a natural tooth.
 The dental implant is anchored to the bone, allowing the patient to eat whatever they want, brush and floss normally, and have unaffected speech.
 While the dental bridge itself is extremely durable, the concern is for the health of neighboring teeth.
 If one of the anchor teeth fails or needs dental work, it compromises the entire dental bridge.

-- Procedure and recovery: Dental implant surgery is a relatively comfortable and quick procedure.
+- Procedure and recovery: The total time it takes to receive an implant-supported bridge is about four to eight months.
+Dental implant surgery is a relatively comfortable and quick procedure.
 There will be a 3-6 month recovery period before the final restoration is completed in order to allow for sufficient healing and integration of the post.
+A dental bridge can be placed is about two to three weeks, though.

 Replacing lost and missing teeth is important for both dental health and overall physical well being.
 To learn more about how a dental bridge could be the solution to your dental problems, schedule a consultation with Dr. Reid in Truckee, CA. Call our office at (530) 206-0392 or use our online request form and we will contact you shortly.
 We look forward to helping you restore a beautiful, healthy smile.